CE device —customer edge device. A device on the border between a VPN provider and a VPN customer that belongs to the customer.

-LSR—label switching router.
-A device that forwards MPLS packets based on the value of a fixed-length label encapsulated in each packet.
+LSR —label switching router.
+A device that forwards MPLS packets based on the value of a fixed-length label encapsulated in each

 See also MPLS VPN.